premchander-revature/interviewquestions/angular-questions/04-Components.md

 ---

- 4. What are the files created or updated when we create a component?
+ 4. What are the files created or updated when we create a component? _or_  How would you create an HTML file along with a component?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)